rajhseg/Angular-Controls/README.md

 This Repo is under development so there may be some issues you can face while using it, All issues will be fixed once development completes.

-This repo is consists of Angular controls like calender, dropdown, starrating, ProgressBar Infinite(Circle, StraightLine), ProgressBar Finite(Circle, StraightLine), switch, Tab, Tree, Checkbox, RadioButton, Slider, rstate-vertical, rstate-horizontal, button, group panel, textbox, passwordbox etc
+This repo is consists of Angular controls like calender, dropdown, starrating, ProgressBar Infinite(Circle, StraightLine), ProgressBar Finite(Circle, StraightLine), switch, Tab, Tree, Checkbox, RadioButton, Slider, rstate-vertical, rstate-horizontal, button, group panel, textbox, passwordbox, FileUpload Control etc

 <br />